 - Abide by the university’s standards and guidelines for behavior and academic integrity.

 - Provide for personal independent living needs or other personal disability-related needs.

-- Notify Disability Support Services if the approved accommodations are not working or are no longer needed.
+- Notify Student Disability Services if the approved accommodations are not working or are no longer needed.